-Beginning in 2018, revenue from the unlimited tax general obligation (UTGO) bond approved by the district's voters in November 2017 will be deposited in the debt service fund and debt service payments made from the same fund.
+Beginning in 2018, revenue from the unlimited tax general obligation (UTGO) bond approved by the district's voters in November 2017 has been deposited in the debt service fund and debt service payments made from the same fund.

 The district's UTGO Bond is structured to provide a relatively stable levy rate over a 20-year period.
 This assumes a 3.5% increase in assessed valuation (AV) on an annual basis.
 This is a conservative estimate of increase in AV as historically assessed value has annually increased at an average of 7.59%.
 If AV increases greater than 3.5%, the levy rate will be reduced slightly over time.
 If AV increases at less than 3.5%, the bond levy rate will increase slightly over time.
-Table 47 illustrates the debt service schedule for the district's 20-Year UTGO Bond.
-Given the 11.34% increase in assessed valuation (AV) in 2019, it is anticipated that the levy rate for the UTGO Bond will decrease from \$0.22/\$1000 AV to \$0.20/\$1000 AV in 2020.
+Table 44 illustrates the districts UTGO bond debt service schedule from 2022 through 2037 (remaining life of the bond).